fengqiwby/Blockchain-assisted_TraceGuard/README.md

 ## 📖 Introduction

-**TraceGuard** solves the problem of trust and traceability in traditional DDoS defense .
+**TraceGuard** solves the problem of trust and traceability in traditional DDoS defense.
 By combining a **1D-CNN deep learning model** for traffic detection with **Blockchain technology** for immutable storage, it ensures that every attack evidence is verifiable, traceable, and tamper-proof.

 It includes a full-featured management terminal supporting **High-concurrency Uploads**, **Multi-dimensional Queries**, and **Data Governance**.